BaoNHoang/Calculators/README.md

 ## 💻 Which file to open?

-The objective main file is the menu file but you have the freedom to jump straight into any file wihtout issue
+The CalculatorMenuApp.py is the main menu file but you have the freedom to launch straight into any file wihtout issue